Iran University of Medical Sciences • Journals

 AI systems cannot meet authorship criteria, cannot take responsibility for content, and must not be listed as authors or co-authors.

-• Permitted uses (e.g. language editing)
+• Permitted uses such as language editing

 • Required disclosures about AI support